tolgraven/artnet_4real/README.md

 driver->addPort(groupId, portNum, artnet::Universe(...));
 ```

-There is a function to setup bulk ports for a larger buffer and have stuff hamdled reasonably.
+There is a function to setup bulk ports for a larger buffer and have stuff handled reasonably.
 Works, but needs work.

 ### Receiving ArtNet/sACN data: